packpaul/chess4net/PosDB/ReadMe.txt

 -C 4 - 1. e4 e5 2.
 Nf3 Nc6 will be considered only

 -R - use a reference base in -O or -X generation mode.
 If no reference base is given the generated base is used as reference.
+-S - use statistical prunning in -O or -X generation mode.
+If given only positions that come more than two times in the reference base are added.
 -O - use normal opening lines generation.
 -X - use extended opening lines generation.
 -X+ - use extended opening lines generation.
 Also simple positions are added at the end of lines (works only in main lines).
 -T - also a move tree base will be generated.
 Data in the generated base is linked with tree nodes in move tree base.
+-G - only games with unique move sequence should be included (algorithm is based over move tree base).
+-L - log conversion to a <log file>.

   Consider 1. e4[2] e5[2] 2.
 Nf3[1] Nc6[2] 3. d4[1] be the reference base (in brackets amount of times the position comes in the base is indicated).
   Let 1. e4 Nc6 2.
 Nf3 e5 3. d4 be used for base generation.